Modem: Compression

 Many dial-up modems implement standards for data compression to achieve higher effective throughput for the same bitrate.
 V.44 is an example used in conjunction with V.92 to achieve speeds greater than 56k over ordinary phone lines.

 As telephone-based 56k modems began losing popularity, some Internet service providers such as Netzero/Juno, Netscape, and others started using pre-compression to increase apparent throughput.
-This server-side compression can operate much more efficiently than the on-the-fly compression performed within modems, because the compression techniques are content-specific (JPEG, text, EXE, etc.).
-Website text, images, and Flash media are typically compacted to approximately 4%, 12%, and 30%, respectively.
-The drawback is a loss in quality, as they use lossy compression which causes images to become pixelated and smeared.
-ISPs employing this approach often advertise it as "accelerated dial-up".
+This server-side compression can operate much more efficiently than the on-the-fly compression performed within modems, because the compression techniques are content-specific (JPEG, text, EXE, etc.).The drawback is a loss in quality, as they use lossy compression which causes images to become pixelated and smeared.
+ISPs employing this approach often advertised it as "accelerated dial-up".

-These accelerated downloads are integrated into the Opera and Amazon Silk web browsers, using their own server-side text and image compression.
+These accelerated downloads are integrated into the Opera and Amazon Silk web browsers, using their own server-side text and image compression requiring all data to pass through their own servers before reaching the user.